 - Ensure that all users are in separated physical environments and do not sit too close to each other.

 - Windows/macOS: v1.7.0+.

 - Check if you enabled an external audio source.
-In this case, echo cancellation is not supported and the echo may be caused by data loss during the audio transmission to the SDK.
+If so, echo cancellation is turned off by default.

 - In Windows, ensure the

 - On iOS, check whether the app sets Audio Session as